bamorim/ecto_experiments/README.md

 # EctoExperiments

-A repository where I can play around with Ecto before exporting things into their own libraries
+A repository where I can play around with Ecto before exporting things into their own libraries.

 ## EctoEmbettered